stephenfuqua/stephenfuqua.github.io/best-practices-tdd-oo/test-driven-development.md

 &nbsp;Then _some expected output_
 &nbsp;&nbsp;And _another expected output_

 It should be clear that this is a reformulation of Arrange-Act-Assert.
+This language can be useful in TDD, especially when [structuring test classes](patterns) and methods so that the test output report is meaningful to non-developers.